 Pre-scheduling posts.

 In the Publishing Tools on your Facebook page, you will be able to schedule posts to go live while you are busy with other duties needed to run your establishment.
-You can also share many things from your page on the publishing tools.

-A very cool feature that Facebook has here is showing you in your Activity Log how many people interacted with your Facebook page.
+A very cool feature that Facebook has is showing you in your Activity Log how many people interacted with your Facebook page.
 This helps you know what type of content is working or not.

 Read more: